Carpooling: Saving Time, Money, and the Planet

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-The U.S. Census Bureau’s 2011 American Community Survey shows that only around 9.7 percent of American employees carpooled to work that year, despite the numerous environmental and financial benefits of carpooling.
+The U.S. Census Bureau’s 2011 American Community Survey shows that only around 9.7 percent of American employees chose carpooling to work that year, despite the numerous environmental and financial benefits of carpooling.

 According to AAA’s Your Driving Costs 2012, between gas, maintenance, and wear on tires, it costs an average of 20 cents for every mile you drive, which can add up quickly and vary depending on driving conditions.

-When driving your vehicle, carpooling allows you to share this cost with your passengers, or you may be able to alternate the vehicles being driven between your fellow carpoolers, which evenly distributes costs and vehicle wear and tear.
+When driving your vehicle, carpooling allows you to share this cost of the rides with your friend or passengers, or you may be able to alternate the vehicles being driven between your fellow carpoolers, which evenly distributes costs and vehicle wear and tear.
+It allows you to reduce wear and share costs with other passengers.
+You’ll save money on gas and maintenance by reducing the number of miles you drive per day.

-Also, most major cities have carpooling or high occupancy vehicle (HOV) lanes, allowing you to cruise by the stop-and-go traffic in the main lanes, which saves you time and increases your gas mileage, saving you money.
+Also, most major cities have carpooling or high occupancy vehicle HOV lanes, allowing you to cruise in the carpool lanes while passing the stop-and-go traffic in the main lanes, which saves you time and increases your gas mileage, saving you on the cost of gas money.

-Today’s infographic takes a look at the state of carpooling and car-sharing in the U.S.
+Our infographic takes a look at the state of carpooling and ridesharing in the U.S: